What You Need To Know About Sewage Ejector Pumps

 Most of the time sewage ejector systems are equipped with a water level alarm which will engage when the holding tank’s water level reaches above another threshold.
 This will be a sign that either something is wrong with the pumping mechanism or something is stopping the sewage from flowing.
 As a homeowner, it is important to know where this device is located and what the alarm sounds like.
 It can vary by device, so make sure your plumbing installation expert informs you.
 Sometimes people prefer to have a second pump installed for back up to allow leeway and peace of mind that nothing too serious will happen if a problem develops.
 More importantly, the alternate pump can still be used whole the main is being repaired.

-Not all local plumbing companies know how to install, repair or maintain these sewage ejector pumps.
+Not every Brooklyn plumbing company knows how to install, repair or maintain these sewage ejector pumps.
 For this reason, you need to trust a Brooklyn, NY sewage, plumbing and residential plumbing expert like Petri Plumbing.
 We offer comprehensive inspections, tune-ups maintenance to keep the system running and new installations to replace older devices.
 Call us today at (718) 748-1254.